longturn/freeciv21/docs/Manuals/Server/options.rst

 ``revolen``
   :strong:`Default Value (Min, Max)`: 5 (1, 20)

   :strong:`Description`: Length of revolution.
-When changing governments, a period of anarchy will occur.
-  Value of this setting, used the way ``revolentype`` setting dictates, defines the length of the anarchy.
+When changing governments, a period of :government:`anarchy` will occur.
+Value of this setting, used the way ``revolentype`` setting dictates, defines the length of the :government:`anarchy`.

 ``revolentype``
   :strong:`Default Value`: ``RANDOM``

   :strong:`Description`: Way to determine revolution length.
-Which method is used in determining how long period of anarchy lasts when changing government.
+Which method is used in determining how long period of :government:`anarchy` lasts when changing government.
 The actual value is set with ``revolen`` setting.
 The ``quickening`` methods depend on how many times any player has changed to this type of government before, so it becomes easier to establish a new system of government if it has been done before.
   Possible values:

     * ``FIXED``: Fixed to ``revolen`` turns.
     * ``RANDOM``: Randomly 1-'revolen' turns.